ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

     - The secret is encrypted using the GHGA public key
   - Calculates the content starting position (offset) from the envelope length
   - Initiates a multipart upload with the Data Hub's `interrogation` bucket
-  - Streams the object from the Data Hub's `inbox` bucket chunk-by-chunk
+  - Streams the object from the Data Hub's `inbox` bucket part-by-part using the same part size as found in `FileUpload.part_size`
-  - [Per File Chunk]
+  - [Per File Part]
-    - Decrypts the chunk
+    - Decrypts the part
     - Updates the SHA-256 checksum over the unencrypted content
-    - Re-encrypts the chunk using the newly generated file secret
+    - Re-encrypts the part using the newly generated file secret
-    - Updates the MD5 and SHA-256 checksums over the encrypted content
+    - Calculates the MD5 and SHA-256 checksums over the encrypted file part and appends each to their respective lists
-    - Uploads the re-encrypted chunk to the `interrogation` bucket
+    - Uploads the re-encrypted part to the Data Hub's `interrogation` bucket
-  - Compares the unencrypted file's checksum against the one reported by the submitter during upload, and the encrypted checksum against the one calculated by S3
+  - Compares the unencrypted file's SHA-256 checksum against the one reported by the submitter during upload (found in `FileUpload.decrypted_sha256`), and the encrypted checksum against the one calculated by S3
-  - Sends a `InterrogationReport` to the FIS's HTTP API
+  - Sends an `InterrogationReport` to the FIS's HTTP API

 #### DHFS Cleanup Job (secondary instance)
 The secondary duty of the DHFS is to clean up files from the `interrogation` bucket.
 Files must be removed once they have been fully copied to the permanent bucket, as well as on occasions that files are deleted from their parent box.
 Neither the FIS, UCS, nor IFRS can perform this action because they don't have write access to the `interrogation` bucket.
-On each execution, the DHFS retrieves a list of all objects (files) currently in the `interrogation` bucket.
-Then for each file, the DHFS contacts the FIS API to request the corresponding `InterrogationReport` (which will not include the secret ID).
-The DHFS will *delete* the file from the `interrogation` bucket if any of the following conditions are met:
+Each time this DHFS instance runs, it retrieves a list of all objects (files) currently in the `interrogation` bucket.
+Then for each file, the DHFS makes a separate GET request to the FIS API's `GET /uploads/{file_id}/can_remove` endpoint.
+The DHFS will *delete* the file from the `interrogation` bucket if FIS returns True.
-- status code is 404
-- `is_archived` is True
-- `interrogation_result` is "failed" or "cancelled"

 #### DHFS Configuration
 The DHFS needs the following configuration: